 The Echelon Stride treadmill’s speed and incline ranges are limited to 12mph and 10%, respectively.
 But with such a weak motor, it is better suited for light jogging and walking than hard running.

 It protects objects from being dragged under by a metal safety bar.
 The running deck is comfortable and impacts absorption with a frame-balanced elastomer.

 Easy to Fold & Move

-The main reasons are that it can be folded away and the sophisticated app feature, which makes you feel like you’re part of a full-fledged exercise community right away.
+The main reasons are that it can be folded away, and the sophisticated app feature makes you feel like you’re part of a full-fledged exercise community right away.

 Heart Rate Monitor

 The handlebars have heart rate monitors.
 The Echelon Fit software may also display your pulse on a screen.
 The heart rate monitors on the handlebars seem to have little accuracy.
 It is better to buy a heart rate monitor.

-- The warranty period is significantly less.
+- The warranty period is only One year.